-'Every child deserves the best possible start in life and the support that enables them to fulfill their potential.
-A secure, safe and happy childhood is important in its own right.'
-Statutory Framework for the Early Years FoundationStage (EYFS)
+'Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+A secure, safe, and happy childhood is important in its own right.'
+Statutory Framework for the Early Years Foundation Stage (EYFS)

-Safeguarding in Wildlings Forest Kindergarten is considered everyone's responsibility and our setting aims to create the safest environment within which every child has the opportunity to achieve their full potential.
-Wildlings Forest Kindergarten recognises the contribution it can make in ensuring that all children registered or who use our settinghave trusted key workers with whom they feel safe and that they will be listened to and appropriate action taken.
-We recognise that this is especially important for children who are unable to communicate e.g. babies and very young children that have strong attachment to their caregivers.
-We will work to ensure children's safety by working in partnership with other agencies i.e. Early Help, MASH, Police and Social care as well as seeking to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities that will help equip our children with the skills they need.
-This will include materials and learning experiences that will encourage our children to develop essential life skills and protective behaviors.
+Safeguarding in A Touch of the Wild is considered everyone's responsibility and our setting aims to create the safest environment within which every child has the opportunity to achieve their full potential.
+A Touch of the Wild recognises the contribution it can make in ensuring that all children registered, or who use our setting have a trusted key worker with whom they feel safe and that they will be listened to and appropriate action taken.
+We recognise that this especially important for children who are unable to communicate e.g., babies and very young children, and that they have strong attachment to their care givers.
+We will work to ensure children's safety by working in partnership with other agencies i.e. Early Help, MASH, Police and Social care as well as seeking to establish effective working relationships with parents, carers, and other colleagues to develop and provide activities and opportunities that will help to equip our children with the skills they need.
+This will include materials and learning experiences that will encourage our children to develop essential life skills and protective behaviours.